Emon-ProCoder7/sql-Command-Repository/README.md

      Lets find all the emails of all users who received a campaign on website BBB.
    - Find all the emails of all users who received ad copy 2 in their campaign.
    - Find the emails for all users who received both a campaign and a test.
-These users will have non-empty entries in the campaign and test columns.
+These users will have non-empty entries in the campaign and test columns. [click For The Project](https://github.com/Emon-ProCoder7/sql-Command-Repository/blob/master/07.%20RPA-Customer-Segmentation.sql)